To be honest, it was a little embarrassing to be the daughter of an entrepreneur trying to start a mail-order livestock supply business in 1975.

 With sales going from $44 million in 1993 to $56 million in 1999 and more than $60 million projected for 2008, the Jeffers Pet team must be doing something right.
 The work ethic of the late Dr. Jeffers plays into the energy that Ruth and her team bring to the effort.
 Staying ahead of the curve in industry, market, and technology knowledge helps.
 What else?

 Jeffers: Don’t guess . . . test!
 It is so easy to get emotionally attached to an idea or a product or manufacturer.
 We’re in an industry where people love their animals and they are really great people.
 But you always have to go back to the numbers.

 We test everything.
 We test things on the site before we put them in the catalog.
 We roll out ads to small samples to test them.
 We test everything.

 Another thing that works for us is not having any ego.
-It’s always about putting ourselves at the bottom wrung and our customer at the top and saying how do we fix it.
+It’s always about putting ourselves at the bottom rung and our customers at the top and asking, “How do we fix it?”

 That little girl, who was embarrassed about having to answer the phone in the name of the family business when her friends might be calling, isn’t embarrassed anymore.
 She understands that what may seem like a bruise to your ego is really the blessing of understanding how to be successful in life and in business.

 Ruth Jeffers is vice president of Jeffers Pet.
 The company is located in a 120,000-square-foot building at 310 West Saunders Road in Dothan, Alabama.
 The company produces three catalogs per quarter and maintains a web presence at JeffersPet.com.